-nlg tr.twprofessionalvoice@nhs.net
+nlg-tr.twprofessional voice @nhs.net

-Name of the Meeting Trust Board of Directors - Public Date of the Meeting 2 August 2022 Director Lead Gill Ponder, NED/Chair of Finance & Performance Committee Contact Officer/Author Richard Peasgood, Executive Assistant Title of the Report Finance & Performance Committee Highlight Report Purpose of the Report and Executive Summary (to include recommendations) To highlight to the Board the main Performance and Estates & Facilities areas where the Committee was assured and areas where there was a lack of assurance resulting in a risk to the delivery of the Trust's strategic objectives.
-Also attached are the results and action plan from the recent Committee self-assessment exercise.
-Background Information and/or Supporting Document(s) (if applicable) Minutes of the meeting Prior Approval Process □ TMB □ PRIMs □ Divisional SMT✓ Other: Executive Leads Which Trust Priority does this link to ✓ Pandemic Response □ Quality and Safety ✓ Estates, Equipment and Capital Investment □ Finance □ Partnership and System Working □ Workforce and Leadership □ Strategic Service □ Development and Improvement □ Digital ✓ The NHS Green Agenda □ Not applicable Which Trust Strategic Risk(s) in the Board Assurance Framework (BAF) does this link to (see descriptions on page 2) To give great care: ☐ 1 - 1.1 ✓ 1 - 1.2 ☐ 1 - 1.3 ✓ 1 - 1.4 ✓ 1 - 1.5 ✓ 1 - 1.6 To be a good employer: ☐ 2 To live within our means: √ 3 - 3.1 √ 3 - 3.2 To work more collaboratively: □ 4 To provide good leadership: □ 5 □ Not applicable Financial implication(s) (if applicable) N/A Implications for equality, diversity and inclusion, including health inequalities (if applicable) N/A Recommended action(s) required □ Approval□ Discussion✓ Assurance ✓ Information✓ Review□ Other: Click here to enter text.
+Name of the Meeting Trust Board of Directors - Pub lic Date of the Meeting 2 August 2022 Director Lead Gill Ponder, NED/Chair of Finance Contact Officer/Author Richard Peasgood, Executive As Title of the Report Finance & Performance Comm Purpose of the Report and Executive Summary (to include recommendations) To highlight to the Board the mai Facilities areas where the Comm where there was a lack of assurate delivery of the Trust's strategic of Also attached are the results and Committee self-assessment exerging. nittee was assured and areas ance resulting in a risk to the bjectives.
+I action plan from the recent Background Information and/or Supporting Document(s) (if applicable) Minutes of the meeting Prior Approval Process □ TMB □ PRIMs □ Divisional SMT✓ Other: Executive Leads Which Trust Priority does this link to ✓ Pandemic Response □ Quality and Safety ✓ Estates, Equipment and Capital Investment □ Finance □ Partnership and System Working □ Workforce and Leadership □ Strategic Service □ Development and Improvement □ Digital ✓ The NHS Green Agenda □ Not applicable Which Trust Strategic Risk(s) in the Board Assurance Framework (BAF) does this link to (see descriptions on page 2) To give great care: ☐ 1 - 1.1 ✓ 1 - 1.2 ☐ 1 - 1.3 ✓ 1 - 1.4 ✓ 1 - 1.5 ✓ 1 - 1.6 To be a good employer: ☐ 2 To live within our means: √ 3 - 3.1 √ 3 - 3.2 To work more collaboratively: □ 4 To provide good leadership: □ 5 □ Not applicable Financial implication(s) (if applicable) N/A Implications for equality, diversity and inclusion, including health inequalities (if applicable) N/A Recommended action(s) required □ Approval□ Discussion✓ Assurance ✓ Information✓ Review□ Other: Click here to enter text.